Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Preliminaries

 with $n$ sampled passages and $k$ observed semantic categories.
 This is the plugin estimator (Equation \ref{eq:plugin}) applied to semantic entropy (Equation \ref{eq:se1}).
 Both SE and DSE correspond with hallucination rate in question-answering problems \citep{Farquhar2024}.

-\paragraph{Generalizations.} Recent work is said to have generalized semantic entropy.
+\paragraph{Generalizations.} Recent work is said to have generalized SE or DSE.
 Two pertinent examples are Kernel Language Entropy (KLE) and Semantic Nearest Neighbor Entropy (SNNE), which reported state-of-the-art performance for incorrectness classification \citep{nikitin2024kernel, nguyen-etal-2025-beyond}.
-These stronger estimators may come at the expense of interpretability, in part owing to implementation complexity (e.g., applying a kernel embed graph nodes in KLE) and introduction of additional hyperparameters and design choices (e.g., similarity function and scale parameter in SNNE).
+These stronger estimators may come at the expense of interpretability, in part owing to implementation complexity (e.g., applying a kernel to embed graph nodes in KLE) and introduction of additional hyperparameters and design choices (e.g., similarity function and scale parameter in SNNE).
 We elaborate on KLE and SNNE definitions and implementation details in Appendix \ref{sec:uncertainty_details}.